apache/pulsar-site/docs/concepts-clients.md

 1. The client attempts to determine the owner of the topic by sending an HTTP lookup request to the broker.

-    The request could reach one of the active brokers which, by looking at the (cached) zookeeper metadata knows who is serving the topic or, in case nobody is serving it, tries to assign it to the least loaded broker.
+    The request could reach one of the active brokers which, by looking at the (cached) Zookeeper metadata knows who is serving the topic or, in case nobody is serving it, tries to assign it to the least loaded broker.

 2. Once the client library has the broker address, it creates a TCP connection (or reuses an existing connection from the pool) and authenticates it.